 A Fun and Absorbing Activity

 Solving jigsaw puzzles is a fun and often challenging activity that is experiencing a resurgence in popularity.
-It's a great hobby for both adults and children that can be done individually or as a group activity.
+It's a great hobby for both adults and children.
+The puzzles can be solved individually or by a group.
 In addition to being an enjoyable and absorbing pastime, assembling jigsaw puzzles can have psychological, social, and sometimes educational benefits.

 Once a puzzle is finished, it doesn't have to be dismantled.
-The puzzle pieces can be glued together and the picture preserved.
-The picture can then be framed as a piece of art or used as a mat for desks, tables, and other surfaces.
+The pieces can be glued together and the picture preserved.
+The picture can then be framed like a piece of art or used as a mat for desks, tables, and other surfaces.

 The jigsaw puzzle game is thought to have started in the 18th century.
-Modern innovators have created new types of puzzles, including ones with challenging twists, 3D puzzles, and ones that are solved on a computer.
+Modern innovators have created new types of puzzles, including ones with challenging twists, 3D games, and ones that are solved on a computer.
 The basic idea behind the jigsaw puzzle is still the same, however—to create a picture by finding and joining pieces of wood, cardboard, or other material that each have a tiny portion of the image.

 Many jigsaw puzzles are mass produced on cardboard by big companies and sent to toy, department, and game stores.
-Some are made by artisan companies and individuals who create handmade puzzles for both adults and children.
-Many of these puzzles are produced on wood, just like those of the past.
+Some are made by artisan companies and individuals who create handmade games for both adults and children.
+Many of these games are produced on wood, just like those of the past.

 History of Jigsaw Puzzles

-John Spilsbury is often said to be the inventor of the jigsaw puzzle, although he may have popularized the puzzle instead of being its creator.
-He was probably the first commercial seller of jigsaw puzzles.
+John Spilsbury is often said to be the inventor of the jigsaw puzzle, although he may have popularized it instead of being its creator.
+He was probably the first commercial seller of the game.